What Are Object Pronouns?

 Generic or Impersonal 'You'

-'You' can also be used as an 'impersonal pronoun.'
-In this case it does not necessarily address someone, but it shows a general law or situation.
-Look at these examples:
+In addition to its use as a second-person object pronoun, 'you' can also function as an 'impersonal pronoun' in English.
+In this case, it does not necessarily address a specific person, but rather refers to a general law or situation.

 Third-Person Singular Pronouns